mattyhoo/Getting-and-Cleaning-Data-Course-Project/README.md

 Line 22: extracts only the measurements on the mean and standard deviation for each measurement;

-Line 23: export the tidy data set as 'merged_mean_sd.csv';
+Line 23: export the tidy data set as 'merged_mean_sd.txt';

 Line 24: load dplyr package;

 Line 25: create second tidy data set by averaging each variable for each activity and each subject in the first tidy data set;

-Line 26: export the second tidy data set as 'ave_merged_mean_sd.csv'
+Line 26: export the second tidy data set as 'ave_merged_mean_sd.txt'